 - A single permanent disablement which has been established as 100% disabling, leaving the veteran permanently and substantially restricted to the home; or

 - A single permanent disablement which has been confirmed as 100% disabling, along with another disability (or disabilities) established as 60% or more disabling.

 Although Medicare and standard health insurance plans typically do not cover the fee for non-medical aging care services, long-term care insurance policies often do.
 The specifications for making use of a long-term care plan involve a person’s lack of ability to do standard activities of day-to-day living, such as eating, bathing, getting dressed, using the bathroom, walking, and transferring from a bed to chair.

-Abby Senior Care’s experts in elderly care in Denver and nearby areas are here to help you with obtaining any benefits to which you may be entitled.
+Abby Senior Care, providers of in home care in Highlands Ranch and the surrounding areas, is here to help you with obtaining any benefits to which you may be entitled.
 We will work with you to formulate a custom plan of care that fits a senior’s specific needs and budget.
 Contact us at 303-699-8840 for a free in-home assessment at your convenience to learn more.